How to organise your stay in Oldenburg

-Within a week of arrival, you need to register with the City of Oldenburg’s Citizens‘ Office.
-You will need your passport.
-The International Student Office organises group appointments for registration during orientation week.
+The International Office organises group appointments for registration during orientation week.

 In order to open a bank account in Oldenburg, you will need a passport/ID, as well as your registration form from the City of Oldenburg.
 For students up to 27 years of age, bank accounts are usually free.

-As soon as you arrive in Oldenburg, you can enrol at the Registrar's Office.
+As soon as you arrive in Oldenburg, you can enrol at the Admissions Office.
 Please come during the office hours.
 The enrolment requirements are specified in your admission letter.

 If you are already enrolled, please keep in mind that you have to re-registrate (that is: pay your semester contribution) in order to continue your studies in the following semester.

 Step 9: Residence permits for students from non-EU countries (EAT)

 Non-EU students need a residence permit for their stay in Germany.
 Students need to apply for their residence permit at the latest two months before their visas expire.
 Getting or renewing your residence permit

 With your enrolment documents, you receive access to the University's online platform Stud.IP.
 Here you can find a catalogue of all lectures and seminars offered at the University of Oldenburg, and you can register for lectures, seminars, and tutorials.
 If you are doing a full degree course in Oldenburg, then you will also use Stud.IP to manage your examinations and grades.